spencerprettygood/ailogogenerator/docs/archive/ai-sdk-documentation.md

 ```

 ---

 title: xAI Grok
-description: Learn how to use xAI Grok.
+description: Learn how to use xAI Grok
 ---

 # xAI Grok Provider